billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

 # How to trace network request or Using gdb to instrument syscalls made from Python

 There have been a number of times I've inherited some Python project and I have no idea where network requests are being made.
 For example, I've inherited large unit testing suites where some, but not all, network requests are being mocked.
 Another example is dependencies making surprising network requests.
-The goals of this post is:
+The goals of this post are:

 * Provide a tool to trackdown network requests in a Python process
 * Determine the context of the network request, that is the Python backtrace.
 This can be useful because if we want to find tests missing mocks.